 Grading System: Letter grades will be assigned as follows: A at 90%, B at 80%, C at 70%, D at 60% and F below 60%.
-The requirements for grades may be relaxed based on class performance, but they will not be made more stringent.
+The requirements for grades may be relaxed based on class performance.

 - Final Exam: The final exam will take place on Tuesday Dec 11 7:30am 9:30am.
-This will be worth 15% of your grade.
-Material on the final exam (and all exams) will be limited to subjects that you have seen at least three times: once in homework, once in lecture and once in a reading. - Mid-Term Exams: There will be two mid-term exams on Thu Oct 10 and Thu Nov 21.
-These will cover any material that you have done a homework about (and received feedback on).
-These will each be worth 5% of your grade. - Homework: There will be 1 homework assigned each week of lecture except for the week before term exams (so you don't have homework due on the same day as an exam) and the last week (reading week).
+This will be worth 15% of your grade. - Mid-Term Exam: There will be a mid-term exam on Thu October 25 (I will be out of town then).
+I will write the questions for the exam and it may cover any material that you have done a homework about (and received feedback on).
+This will be worth 10% of your grade. - Homework: There will be 1 homework assigned each week of lecture except for the week before the mid-term exam and the last week (reading week).
 These will count for a total of 25% of your grade.
-These will usually be assigned through BbLearn on Thursday and be due the following Thursday by 11:59pm, also turned in through BbLearn. - Attendance: Attendance and in-class participation will each count towards 5% of the grade for a total of 10% and will generally be assessed via i>clicker2.

-- Lab Reports and Term Paper: There will be a lab due every week (due dates announced in lab) as well as a group term project.
+These will usually be assigned through BbLearn on Thursday and be due the following Thursday by 11:59pm, also turned in through BbLearn. - Attendance: Attendance and in-class participation will each count towards 5% of the grade for a total of 10%. - Lab Reports and Term Paper: There will be a lab due every week (due dates announced in lab) as well as a group term project.
 You may work together; however, it is essential that you individually understand the labs, as each lab builds on the previous lab.
 You are required to make observations at the campus telescope on Wednesday nights.
-The Lab Reports and Term Paper total 40% of your grade.
-The term paper is due in lab on Wednesday, December 4. - Extra Credit: There is extra credit for attending the Astronomy and Planetary Science Colloquium.
+You will present your term paper in Lecture during the last weeks of the course.
+The Lab Reports, Term Paper and Presentation total 40% of your grade.
+The term paper is due in lab on Wednesday, December 5. - Extra Credit: There is extra credit for attending the Physics and Astronomy Colloquium.
 Attend and write two paragraphs with the speaker's name and describe (1) the instrumental setup the speaker used, (2) one of the main conclusions, and (3) what the speaker might be doing in the future along this line of research.
 One colloquium is equivalent of 20% of a single homework, so if you attend 5 colloquia, it is the equivalent of 1 homework assignment.
-Lectures shorter than one hour do not count for this unless there are multiple lectures that fill an hour and you can summarize them all.